-- ✓ Delivering small group intervention including Rapid Phonics
+- Delivering small group intervention including Rapid Phonics

 - Liaising with parents, meeting and greeting specific pupils at the start of the day/end of the day.

-- ✓ Supporting learning in class
+- Supporting learning in class

-- ✓ Lunchtime supervision
+- Lunchtime supervision

 - Running clubs

-- ✓ Adaptations to equipment and resources
+- Adaptations to equipment and resources

 - ✓ Supporting individual children or groups in class

-We monitor the quality and impact of our support by giving all staff opportunities to develop their training, having diverse roles, promoting opportunities to access wider SEN experiences (for example in 2019, the Aspire games at Carn Brea), and providing opportunities to liaise with other schools.
+We monitor the quality and impact of our support by giving all staff opportunities to develop their training, having diverse roles, promoting opportunities to access wider SEN experiences, and providing opportunities to liaise with other schools.